MISP/mail_to_misp/README.md

 - Automatically create 'external analysis' links based on filter list (e.g. VirusTotal, malwr.com)
 - Automatically create 'internal reference' links based on filter list
 - Detection of forwarded messages
-- Process attachments as malware samples
+- Process attachments as malware samples or specify that they are processed as benign files (m2m_attachment_keyword)
 - Logging to syslog
 - Remove "[tags]", "Re:" and "Fwd:" from subjects
 - Optionally attach entire mail to event